b1tb01/playground/README.md

 # playground
-a place where I store ideas, resources, or share and discuss things with others I'm learning git
+a place where I store ideas, resources, or share and discuss things with others.